-The Institute of Astronomy is open every Wednesday evening 7 - 9pm throughout the winter.
+The Institute of Astronomy is open every Wednesday evening 7 - 9pm throughout the winter, except for the evenings of 25th Dec and 1st Jan.

-Entrance is free, and there is * no need to book * unless you are a group of 15-25 people.
+Entrance is free, and there is * no need to book * unless you are a group of over 15 people.

 An astronomer from the Institute will present a half-hour public talk, starting promptly at 7.15pm.
 This followed by an opportunity to look through the historical Northumberland and Thorrowgood telescopes if and only if the weather is clear.
 Members of the Cambridge Astronomical Association also set up modern telescopes on the observatory lawns, with video projection facility and expert commentary.
 We can't always guarantee observing, of course, as it is very weather-dependent.
 However, the talk will always take place, and on a cloudy evening will be followed by a tea break and some short entertainment from the CAA.

 The main entrance doors are open by 6.50pm.
-Please note that there is limited space in the lecture theatre, and seating is available on a first-come, first-seated basis.
+We have 180 seats in the lecture theatre, and seating is available on a first-come, first-seated basis.
 If you wish to skip the talk and only attend the observing, please do not turn up at the telescopes before 7.45pm, as we shall still be setting up and you will be in the way...

 We have to make a decision at around 645pm whether to set up the telescopes or not, and it's entirely weather-dependent - we can't observe if it's misty/raining/cloudy/very windy.
 A basic rule of thumb is that if you can't see any stars, then neither can we!